Planning Your Trip

 When to Visit NYC

-Not sure when the best time is to visit?
+Figuring out the best time is to visit really depends on what you want to do on your trip.
 New York City is a great destination year round, but each season has its own perks (and disadvantages).

 Winter is great for visitors who want to experience the wonders of the holiday season in New York City and don't mind the cold weather.
 If you can wait, January sees the crowds dwindle.
 It's a great time to get discounts on travel and other things as well as pick up tickets for Broadway shows that are normally sold out.

-Spring is a good choice if you want to enjoy New York City outdoors without the heat of summer, but are willing to pack an umbrella.
-The city comes alive in spring and it's perfect for walking tours.
-Events start to get into full swing as well.
-For example, April is the time for the Tribeca Film Festival, the Cherry Blossom Festival, and opening day for both the Mets and Yankees.
+Spring is a good choice if you want to enjoy New York City outdoors without the heat of summer but are willing to bring an umbrella for seasonal storms.
+The city comes alive in spring, and it's the perfect season for walking tours.
+Events start to get into full swing as well; for example, April is the time for the Tribeca Film Festival and the Cherry Blossom Festival, and both the Mets and the Yankees have opening days in late March or early April each year.

 Summer is great if you want to take advantage of free events in New York City, despite the heat.
 Naturally, it is the busiest season because everyone's out of school and on vacation, but that just means there's more going on.
 Free summer concerts are one of the highlights and they can really help you stick to your travel budget.